-This past week I took notice of the many commemorations of America’s withdrawal from Vietnam, forty years ago.
-Images of helicopters atop the roof of the American embassy in Saigon come to mind — and in the chaos of those days — lifting evacuees to the safety and the freedom of a new life in the United States.
+This past week I took notice of the commemorations of America’s withdrawal from Vietnam, forty years ago.
+From the TV news accounts I began to relive those events of helicopters atop the roof of the American embassy in Saigon.
+More clearly, you see the chaos and the images of evacuees leaving for safety and freedom and resettlement in the United States.

-One news story caught my attention.
+A news story caught my attention.
 It was about the work of a remarkable nun, from Loretto, Pennsylvania, Sister Mary Nell Gage.
 In 1975, she worked in an orphanage in Saigon, relocating infants, “orphans of that great storm,” and sending them to new families in the United States.
-Some of these children were abandoned on the steps of the convent; many were the children of Vietnamese women and American service men stationed there.
+Some of the children had been abandoned on the steps of the convent, and most of them were the children of Vietnamese women and American servicemen.

-Today, Sister Mary Nell Gage is still at work, now in Ho Chi Ming City, where she brings many of these individuals, now adults, in their attempts to located their lost families, their roots and their forgotten past.
+Today, Sister Mary Nell Gage is still at work in Ho Chi Ming City, where she brings many of these individuals, now adults, in their attempts to locate their lost families, their roots, and their forgotten past.

-Last week, on CBS Sunday Morning, correspondent Barry Petersen profiled two women of Vietnamese origin — Toby and Stacy, who had come back to Vietnam in order to locate their families.
+Last week, on CBS Sunday Morning, correspondent Barry Petersen profiled two women of Vietnamese origin — Toby and Stacy, who had come back to Vietnam to locate their families.

-Aided with DNA and genetic testing, faded birth documents, and some luck, these Americans with their own American spouses, completed the long journey home – to find their cousins, aunts, uncles and a brother.
+Aided with DNA and genetic testing, faded birth documents, and some luck, these Americans with their American spouses completed the long journey home – to find their cousins, aunts, uncles, and a brother.
 Such a long, long journey from one world to another, filled with anxiety and emotion.

-Such is the bewilderment of dislocation, so much in the news today from those thousands refugees stranded in displacement centers in Italy, Europe, Northern Africa and the Middle East.
+Such is the bewilderment of dislocation, so much in the news today from those thousands of refugees stranded in displacement centers in Italy, Europe, Northern Africa, and the Middle East.

-Today’s gospel suggests a similar tone, the fear among the followers of Christ about his presence in their lives after the Ascension.
-These were underlying concerns about their own dispersal and how they needed to be rooted in him and one another.
-After all, much of the Old and New Testaments are about the journey stories of the Exodus to freedom, and the journey of Jesus to Jerusalem, the Cross and Resurrection.
+Today’s gospel suggests a similar tone, the fear among Christ’s followers about his presence in their lives after the Ascension.
+These were underlying concerns about their dispersal and how they needed to be rooted in him and one another.
+So much of the Old and New Testament are journey stories the Exodus to freedom, and the journey of Jesus to Jerusalem, the Cross, and Resurrection.

-So we read in John’s letter: “Those who keep his commandments remain in him, and he in them, and the way we know that he remains in us is from the Spirit he gave us.”
+In John’s letter, we read: “Those who keep his commandments remain in him, and he in them, and the way we know that he remains in us is from the Spirit he gave us.”
 (1John3: 18-24)

-And how we are rooted in him and in one another.
-As if we too have found our true family in faith, with great spiritual memory, and deep roots.
+And how we are rooted in him and one another.
+As if we, too, have found our real family in faith, with great spiritual memory, and deep roots.

 Here you can watch the CBS Sunday Morning feature “Vietnamese Orphans Return Home,” 4/26/15: